kartoza/TheKartozaHandbook/README.md

 ### Install Dependencies

-You need so install these packages:
+You need to install these packages:

 ```bash
 pip install mkdocs-with-pdf